Cecilia-Wang/2023_CRISPRI/README.md

 This repository provide complimentary methods to the manuscript

 ## Usage
 Please download the all data as a ZIP file into the Download folder (if you are a Mac user).
-If you running under other platforms please check code carefully and modify all the pathways accordingly to suit your environment.
+If you are with other platforms please check code carefully and modify all the pathways accordingly to suit your environment.